-Describe strategies and services of the core partners used to coordinate workforce development activities with economic development programs and activities:

-Region 5 has been an active participant in both local and regional economic development groups for many years.
+Describe strategies and services of the core partners used to coordinate workforce development activities with economic development programs and activities: Region 5 has been an active participant in both local and regional economic development groups for many years.
 This partnership has helped to promote shared initiatives such as determining and meeting the workforce needs of business, recruiting new business to this area, and planning ways to meet current and future workforce issues such as the lack of available workers in this rural region, and the skills gap of those workers who are already here in our current and future labor pool.
 Additionally, the Pocahontas County Economic Development Director sits on the WDB for Region 5.
 Core partners, community and business leaders, and economic developers participated in a Region 5 Needs Assessment in the Fall of 2012 to assist in future planning for workforce services.
 Region 5 will maintain an ongoing relationship with Mid Iowa Growth Partnership, the regional economic development group:

-o IWD Manager/WIOA Director is a Supporting Agency and Non-Voting Member and attends the monthly board meetings o Participate in discussions and serve as a liaison for business retention and expansion efforts by providing LMI data, other information and services of the System and Center as needed or requested o Partner for the promotion and implementation of Skilled Iowa Metrics and Home Base Iowa throughout the region o Participate in regional activities, including the MIGP Workforce Committee o Newly hired Workforce Advisor staff position to provide services to job seekers and employers in rural parts of the region.
+IWD Manager/WIOA Director is a Supporting Agency and Non-Voting Member and attends the monthly board meetings o Participate in discussions and serve as a liaison for business retention and expansion efforts by providing LMI data, other information and services of the System and Center as needed or requested o Newly hired Workforce Advisor staff position to provide services to job seekers and employers in rural parts of the region.
 Staff person coordinates service delivery, and maintains contact with local economic developers to help meet the workforce needs of rural businesses.